 Thanks to this unique mutual business model, our buyers are able to buy fine wines when they are first released, and to mature them in the ideal storage conditions of our cellars until they are satisfied that the wines are at their best.

 It’s an accountant’s nightmare, but a wine lover’s dream!

 Being able to offer these wines is one of the most satisfying things we can do as wine merchant.
 In recent years we’ve presented selections from individual regions in our Fine Wine Collections, and showcased individual growers’ wines like Penfolds in Australia and Bodegas Muga in Rioja.

-Now, with a new name – Museum Release – we showcase the fruits of a single vintage, which was widely successful across a wide range of top regions: 2015.
+Now, with a new name – Museum Release – we have been releasing wines from across a wide range of regions for our members’ delectation.

 To qualify as a Museum Release, a wine needs to have been kept in our cellars for an absolute minimum of four years for red wines or two years for white wines; but ultimately the decision on when to release these wines is down to the palates of our expert buyers.